pate0672/Pizza-Zizza-Backend/README.md

 | didSucceed | Boolean | true     |            |
 | createdAt  | Date    | true     |            |

-DO NOT store the password or the JWT.
+WE DO NOT store the password or the JWT.

-6. Ensure that you write clean and readable code.
-Pay attention to:
+6. Clean and readable code.

+Addtional features:

 - no runtime errors
 - consistent 2 space indentation